 One example of a special coughing technique is “deep coughing.”
 This involves taking a deep breath, holding the breath for 2 to 3 seconds, and then engaging the stomach muscles before releasing the air.
 This controlled deep cough method is more effective in clearing the lungs than an irregular, hacking cough according to National Jewish Health.

-While these treatments may reduce symptoms associated with COPD, according to the International Journal of Chronic Obstructive Pulmonary Disease, no definitive treatment or cure for coughs that are related to COPD has been identified.
+While these treatments may reduce symptoms associated with COPD, according to the International Journal of Chronic Obstructive Pulmonary Disease,

 When to see a doctor